GitHub Copilot Review 2026: Is It Worth It? (Honest Review)

 Copilot works across Python, JavaScript, TypeScript, Ruby, Go, Java, C#, C++, and virtually every other programming language in common use — with particularly strong performance in Python and JavaScript.

-Suggestions occasionally miss context.
-In files with complex dependencies or unusual patterns, Copilot sometimes generates suggestions that look plausible but don’t quite fit the specific requirements.
-This is rare but requires developers to maintain critical attention rather than accepting suggestions blindly.
+Suggestions occasionally miss context in complex files.
+In files with intricate dependencies or unusual patterns, Copilot sometimes generates suggestions that look syntactically correct but don’t fit the specific requirements.
+This happens rarely — but it requires staying alert rather than accepting suggestions automatically.
+For production code, I review everything Copilot generates rather than accepting it blindly.

 GitHub Copilot Pricing